liferay/lexicon-site/src/pages/docs/patterns/Toolbars/translation_bar.md

 ---
 title: "Translation bar WIP"
-description: "The translation bar is a toolbar that allows the user choose the languages to translate content."
+description: "The translation bar is a toolbar that allows the user to choose the languages when translating content."
 layout: "guide"
 weight: 2
 hidden: yes